OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:101

-> I have restrained my feet from every evil way,
+> I have kept my feet from every evil way,
 > So that I may keep Your word.

 ## Psalm 119:102

 > I have not turned aside from Your judgments,
-> For You Yourself have taught me.
+> For You have instructed me.

 ## Psalm 119:103